 - As we learnt earlier, Beth started Refill Revolution by accident, she thought she'd have a lovely Pop Up but then never thought about what might actually happen next.
 What a wally.

 - Beth first went to Glastonbury when she was eleven, with her sister.
 (That explains a LOT).
-Her last festival was Shambala with her family in 2019, which was amazing.
+Her last festival was Shambala with her family, which was amazing.